pkudrel/web/source/getting-started.md

     .SetTargets("Restore", "Build")
     .SetConfiguration("Release")
     .SetMaxCpuCount(2));

+MSBuild($"{SolutionFile} /p:configuration={Configuration} ...");
 ```

-The generated types implement the following features:
+Such generated task classes implement the following features:

 - **Tool path resolution:** whenever possible, the tool path will be set automatically:
     - **Package references:** referencing a NuGet package in the build project, either via [`PackageReference`](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files) or [packages.config](https://docs.microsoft.com/en-us/nuget/reference/packages-config), allows to resolve the executable path from the installed package.
     - **PATH variable:** using the tools `where` (Unix) and `which` (Windows) the required executable is attempted to be resolved from the `PATH` environment variable.
-    - **Environment variables:** for any task class, the environment variable `[TASKNAME]_EXE` can be used to provide the required executable.
+    - **Environment variables:** for any task class, the environment variable `[TOOL]_EXE` can be used to provide the required executable.
 This takes precedence over other resolution methods.
 - **Argument construction:** arguments that must be passed can be constructed using a fluent API.
 Every call creates a new instance, thus allows easy composition.
 The fluent API includes the following methods:
     - Setting and resetting an argument value (`SetValue`, `ResetValue`).
     - Enabling, disabling and toggling of boolean flags (`EnableFlag`, `DisableFlag`, `ToggleFlag`).